Outside of the Ancient Ram Inn

 If you do manage to investigate here:

-2) Check your footage prior to posting video on youtube, Don't do a Logan Paul.
+2) Check your footage prior to posting a video on youtube, Don't do a Logan Paul.
 Nobody wants that kind of reputation.

 Owner: Lord Silas (prior): Government of India